Explainer: All you need to know about EPF’s new ‘flexible’ Account 3

 Under the new system, all contributors will have their savings distributed between three accounts beginning May 11.

-The percentage of contribution that goes into the first account, to be renamed “Persaraan”, will now be 75 per cent, five higher than under the replaced system.
-Fifteen per cent of savings will then go into the “Sejahtera” account.
+The percentage of contribution that goes into the first account, to be renamed ‘Persaraan’ (Retirement), will now be 75 per cent, five higher than under the replaced system.
+Fifteen per cent of savings will then go into the ‘Sejahtera’ (Wellbeing) account.

 How does it work?

-Those who want to front-load will see a third of the 30 per cent savings they currently have in account 2 credited into the Fleksibel account, while a sixth of it will be credited into the Persaraan account.
+Those who want to front-load will see a third of the 30 per cent savings that they currently have in Account 2 credited into the ‘Fleksibel’ account, while a sixth of it will be credited into the ‘Persaraan’ account.

 When can contributors withdraw?